Crystal-Bell/Master-Hub-START-HERE-/README.md

 The "Vitals-Based Alert" (VBA) Protocol Logic CONTINUITY_OF_CARE.md
 CONTINUITY_OF_CARE.md in your -Fleet-&-Operational-Systems-
-​The "Incident Command Integration" Protocol (ICIP)Protocol: Human-Preference Priority (HPP)
+​The "Incident Command Integration" Protocol (ICIP)Protocol: Human-Preference Priority (HPP)Simulation: The Ring of Fire "Cascading Tectonic Event"REALITY_OF_THE_WORLD.md